Welcome to Marwen: Release

+The film was released on Digital HD on March 26, 2019, followed by a Blu-ray and DVD release on April 9, 2019.

 Reception

 Box office

 Welcome to Marwen grossed $10.8 million in the United States and Canada, and $2.3 million in other territories, for a worldwide total of $13.1 million, against a production budget of around $39 million.

 In the United States and Canada, the film was released alongside Aquaman, Second Act and Bumblebee, and was projected to gross $7–9 million from 1,900 theaters over its five-day opening weekend.
 After making $909,000 on its first day (including $190,000 from Thursday night previews), three-day weekend estimates were lowered to $3 million.
 The film went on to debut to $2.4 million for the weekend, finishing ninth and marking the worst opening of Zemeckis' career.
 It then made $490,000 on Monday and $1.3 million on Christmas Day for an "awful" five-day total gross of $4.1 million.
 Following its low opening, insiders estimated the film would lose Universal $50–60 million, the second straight week the studio released a film that was a box-office bomb, following Mortal Engines.
 The film made $2.2 million in its second weekend, dropping 5%.